retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/01-terraform.md

 ./provision-environment.sh -a <myapp> -t <your tenant name> -f
 ```

-TODO: The following commands can be added to the above deployment bash script once creating an AKS cluster admin has been resolved by a future spike.
+TODO: The following commands can be added to the above deployment bash script once creating an AKS cluster admin has been resolved by a future spike [669](https://github.com/retaildevcrews/ngsa/issues/669).

 ```bash
 # After Terraform deployment succeeds, assign the newly created AAD (Azure Active Directory) group as the AKS